hackingjpr/Group3-4App/README.md

 It will also show a number of graphs, an example is below.

 ### Group 3/4 Plot
-Places your sample data on a cumulative frequency plot based on data from Williamson et al’s Cell Reports paper.
-It tells you whether the patient is Group 3 or Group 4 and allows you to see where the patient ranks against this large dataset.
+Places your sample data on a cumulative frequency plot based on data from the Cell Reports paper of Williamson et al. It tells you whether the patient is Group 3 or Group 4 and allows you to see where the patient ranks against this large dataset.

 ![Results Graph](https://github.com/hackingjpr/Group3-4App/blob/main/Tutorial/app_result_graph.png)